InspiringApps/JCC-CompactConnect/backend/compact-connect/app_clients/README.md

    }
    ```

-These credentials should be securely transmitted to the consuming team via an encrypted channel (i.e., a one-time use link) in the following format:
+   **Important:** These credentials should be securely transmitted to the consuming team via an encrypted channel (i.e., a one-time use link) in the following format:
    ```json
    {
    "clientId": "<client id>",